ahmadhassanch/editable_table/readme.txt

 LOW PRIORITY
-- When cursor reaches last row, we need to next contenteditable.
+- cursor key movement natural, made some conceptual example in arrow_tab_control
+  > will handle later -- low priority
+- should be able to justify left/right/center a column

 =================================================================================
 BIG CHALLENGES
 - resize columns based on zoom of browser and parent
 - column resizing for merged cells (finally fixed by a top row with max columns)
   > was too hard to get fixed
-- Cell Merge related issues.
+- Merge related issues.
 Problems with insert/delete row/col
-- Natural Cursor movement
 - Not much expertise in javascript